Ludwilton/Youtube-downloader-Converter/README.md

 # Youtube-downloader-Converter
-Simple terminal program that replaces websites like y2mate etc, by downloading either mp3/mp4 directly to a specified output directory.
+Simple terminal script that replaces websites like y2mate etc, by downloading either mp3/mp4 directly to a specified output directory.

 This program was made as a part of my python studies and is not complete nor made for an end user,